VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Investigating the Challenge of Human-Agent-GUI interaction for OS Agents

 \subsection{VeriOS-Bench}

-We provide a detailed introduction to how we construct VeriOS-Bench and the specifics of VeriOS-Bench.
+First, we provide a detailed introduction to why we built VeriOS-Bench and how we construct VeriOS-Bench.

-Current OS agents focus on the automated execution of commands in an ideal environment, yet their operating conditions are often not necessarily trustworthy~\cite{yang2025mla, yu2025survey, shi2025towards}.
+Although the ability of OS agents to automatically execute user instructions on smart terminal devices is continuously improving, current OS agents focus on the automated execution of commands in an ideal environment.
+Yet their operating conditions are often not necessarily trustworthy~\cite{yang2025mla, yu2025survey, shi2025towards}.
 As shown in figure~\ref{fig:scenario}, these trust issues stem from two types of factors: environment-side and user-side.
-Environment-side factors include environmental anomalies caused by OS instability~\cite{ma2024caution} (e.g., pop-ups, disconnections, OS crashes) and inherently sensitive actions~\cite{cheng2025kairos} within the environment (e.g., triggering certain controls that may release location permissions).
+Environment-side factors include environmental anomalies caused by OS instability~\cite{ma2024caution} (e.g., disconnections, OS crashes) and inherently sensitive actions~\cite{cheng2025kairos} within the environment (e.g., triggering certain controls that may release location permissions).
 User-side factors involve information missing due to ambiguous user instructions~\cite{cheng2025navi,xu2025mobile} and situations with multiple choices~\cite{peng2025morae}.

-To comprehensively evaluate the performance of the OS agent in untrustworthy scenarios, we first collect 622 screenshots of untrustworthy scenarios and normal scenarios across mobile, desktop, web, and tablet through crowdsourcing and existing OS agent benchmarks~\cite{cheng2025kairos,wu2025quick,ma2024caution,wang2025mmbench,zhang2024android,kapoor2024omniact,cheng2024seeclick,wuatlas,li2025screenspot,lu2024gui}.
-The distribution of scenarios and platforms in VeriOS-Bench is shown in Figure ~\ref{fig:pie}.
-To comprehensively evaluate the capabilities of the OS agents, we collect screenshots of untrustworthy scenarios and normal scenarios in a ratio of approximately 6 to 4.
+To better evaluate the performance of existing OS agents in untrustworthy scenarios, we first collect 622 screenshots of untrustworthy scenarios and normal scenarios across mobile, desktop, web, and tablet through crowdsourcing and existing OS agent benchmarks~\cite{cheng2025kairos,wu2025quick,ma2024caution,wang2025mmbench,zhang2024android,kapoor2024omniact,cheng2024seeclick,wuatlas,li2025screenspot,lu2024gui}.
+To comprehensively evaluate the OS agents, we collect screenshots of untrustworthy and normal scenarios in a ratio of approximately 6 to 4.

-Then, we employ expert annotation to label the queries, ground truth, and scenario classifications for these screenshots.
+Then, we employ expert annotation to label the instructions, ground truth, and scenario types for these screenshots.
 The action space of VeriOS-Bench encompasses common GUI operations such as click, swipe, long press, and type.
-The specific details of the action space for the ground truth are shown in Table ~\ref{tab:action_space}.
 Additionally, we use a crowdsourcing method to annotate, for each screenshot belonging to untrustworthy scenarios, the content that the OS agent should ask the human to complete the task, along with the predefined human stance.
-Finally, we divide the VeriOS-Bench into training and testing sets using a random 7:3 split.